Cryobiology: Cryopreservation in nature

 Many living organisms are able to tolerate prolonged periods of time at temperatures below the freezing point of water.
 Most living organisms accumulate cryoprotectants such as antinucleating proteins, polyols, and glucose to protect themselves against frost damage by sharp ice crystals.
 Most plants, in particular, can safely reach temperatures of −4 °C to −12 °C.

 Bacteria

 Three species of bacteria, Carnobacterium pleistocenium, Chryseobacterium greenlandensis, and Herminiimonas glaciei, have reportedly been revived after surviving for thousands of years frozen in ice.

 Certain bacteria, notably Pseudomonas syringae, produce specialized proteins that serve as potent ice nucleators, which they use to force ice formation on the surface of various fruits and plants at about −2 °C. The freezing causes injuries in the epithelia and makes the nutrients in the underlying plant tissues available to the bacteria.
 Listeria grows slowly in temperatures as low as -1.5 °C and persists for some time in frozen foods.

 Plants

 Many plants undergo a process called hardening which allows them to survive temperatures below 0 °C for weeks to months.
+Cryobiology of plants explores the cellular and molecular adaptations plants develop to survive subzero temperatures, such as antifreeze proteins (AFP) and changes in membrane composition.
+Cryopreservation is a critical technique in plant cryobiology, used for the long-term storage of genetic material and the preservation of endangered species by maintaining plant tissues or seeds in liquid nitrogen.
+Research in this area aims to enhance agricultural productivity in cold climates, improve the storage of plant genetic resources, and understand the impacts of climate change on plant biodiversity.